 If you decide to plan your private pension with a banking product you do not incur any payment obligations but you do run the risk that irregular deposits may jeopardize the rapid and sustainable accumulation of retirement savings.

 If you want to save for your old age, build up a private pension and prepare for retirement, and you choose the SmartFlex pension plan, you will benefit from a systematic savings model thanks to firmly agreed premium payments with a fixed contract period.
-This model also offers flexibility to a certain extent.
+This model also offers flexibility.
 For example, it is possible to pay in varying amounts in the context of Pillar 3a and to suspend payments temporarily.

 If you want to accumulate funds for retirement with a bank savings account and withdraw cash from it again, in most cases you will have to pay a closure fee.